OsaidM/chat_new_design/readme.md

-### the first prototype picked for the chat application
+### The first prototype picked for the chat application unresponsive design

 ![chat app](/wireframe/g10755.png)